proddata/crate/docs/appendices/compatibility.rst

 - ``IS DISTINCT FROM``

-- Network address functions and operators
+- Network address functions and :ref:`operators <glossary-operator>`

 - Mathematical functions